julio4/zap/README.md

 - Decentralization Efforts: We are exploring potential solutions to move away from a centralized oracle, aiming to make the system fully trustless and further enhance its security.
 As part of this process, we are considering ways to leverage AirStack's APIs in a more decentralized context.
 We anticipate that having AirStack's data responses signed would enable us to validate on-chain that the data indeed originates from AirStack, further bolstering the system's credibility and security.

-- User Interface Improvements: Given the time constraints inherent in hackathons, we recognize the need for further refining our frontend.
-Our goal is to ensure a seamless and user-friendly experience, so we plan to invest time and effort in enhancing the interface's usability and aesthetics.
   </br>

 ### Challenges and Difficulties